WolkenWelten - Voxel Sandbox Game

 Gameplay over Beauty

-Since computing power is set by the players hardware I can only decide where to spend those cycles on, which will most likely be something enhancing gameplay.
+Since computing power is set by the player's hardware I can only decide where to spend those cycles on, which will most likely be something enhancing gameplay.

-Experimentation over Planing
+Experimentation over Planning

 I greatly prefer just experimenting around with features and see what is working and what is not, even if this means throwing out old working features.